kevinolega/callcentertrainingtips/_posts/2018-03-04-Count-Blessings.md

 Don't go here.
 People are going to rob you one way or another and your experience is going to suck.

-As a result I couldn't say anything nice in my interview.
+As a result, I couldn't say anything nice in my interview.

 I found out later that it was easier to get to the next stage of the recruitment process if you planned for your interviews.

-In my experience I found out that when I wrote things down, I can think of an answer.
+In my experience, I found out that when I wrote things down, I can think of an answer.

 If I study my answer and give it some time, I could think of a better answer.